VikramR123/ML-Climate-Final-Project-Template/journal.md

 April 19 - Stated writing the paper.
 I have found it more convenient to work on the LaTeX template on Overleaf, and then once I am done I will move it over to the /doc folder.
 Also just some notes about the code in /src: HotsWinterES.py was my original attempt.
 To run my model, call prophetForecast.py and then use the dictionary outputted by this and call PlotCA.py to create the choropleth map.
 I also have finalized my abstract.

+April 29 - Final step done: Finished final paper and have added everything needed for the LaTeX paper into the /Doc folder, and this should be the final push.